Everyone Understands Love

 After reunification, immigration hearings are the next step the children must take in order to remain in the country.

-During this transitional period of seven to 90 days, the children attend a school sponsored by LSC.
-A developmentally appropriate curriculum is offered by a certified teacher who will help them with English, acculturation, and transitioning in the public school system upon their release from the LSC program.
+During this transitional period of 20 to 90 days, the children attend a school sponsored by LSC.
+A developmentally appropriate curriculum is offered on-site by a certified teacher who will help them with English, acculturation, and transitioning in the public school system upon their release from the LSC program.

 LSC Licensing and Recruitment staff will work with all interested families in the Columbia, S.C. area to secure Foster Care licensure.
 The licensing process complies with the South Carolina Department of Social Services standards.
 LSC staff will ensure that foster parents receive training and information, as well as ongoing support as they provide a safe, stable, and loving environment for a child.